ratmonger/SentimentAnalysis/Instructions/Read_RobertaModel.md

-# IMDb Movie Review Sentiment Analysis
+# IMDb Movie Review Sentiment Analysis with Roberta Model

 This Python script demonstrates how to use the Hugging Face Transformers library to perform sentiment analysis on movie reviews using a pre-trained Twitter RoBERTa-based model.
 It provides a function to analyze the sentiment of a given text and returns the sentiment label and corresponding scores.